"I love my small boring bathroom"—said no one ever.

 Has your bathroom floor seen better days?
 Peel and stick tiles will renew it.
 FYI, removable ones are perfect for renters because they easily lift off using heat from a hairdryer.

 The drool-worthy bathroom floor shared here is by Monica Mangin, the blogger behind East Coast Creative.
-She used two contrasting styles of peel and stick flooring to create this one-of-a-kind look.
-You'll find Mangin's super stylish tutorial here.Continue to 4 of 18 below.
+She used two contrasting styles of peel and stick flooring to create this one-of-a-kind look that's featured on Lowes.Continue to 2 of 17 below.

 Update Your Toilet Handle

-Courtney and Brent of Gray House Studio updated their bathroom with oil rubbed bronze fixtures and hardware.
+Courtney and Brent of Gray House Studio updated their bathroom with oil-rubbed bronze fixtures and hardware.
 Afterward, the chrome handle on their standard toilet stuck out like a sore thumb.
 A couple of coats of paint solved the problem.
-They say it was the finishing touch that completed their bathroom's expensive new look.Continue to 6 of 18 below.
+They say it was the finishing touch that completed their bathroom's expensive new look.Continue to 3 of 17 below.